weicheng2138/nuxt3-eslint-starter/README.md

 ### [VueUse](https://vueuse.org/) Setup

-Its composables are also auto-import to your project✨✨✨
+Its composables are also auto-import to your project ✨✨✨

 ```bash
 yarn add -D @vueuse/nuxt @vueuse/core